molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Reliability</aside>

-End-to-end tests are brittle, meaning they often fail even though the software is without fault.
+Because of their inherent complexity, end-to-end tests tend to be unreliable.
+They often fail even though the software is without fault.
 Sometimes they fail for no apparent reason.
 When you run the same tests again, they suddenly pass.
 Even if the test correctly fails, it is hard to find the root cause of the problem.
 You need to wander through the full stack to locate the bug.

 <aside class="margin-note">Setup costs</aside>

 End-to-end test use a real browser and run against the full software stack.
 Therefore the testing setup is immense.
 You need to deploy front-end, back-end, databases, caches, etc. to testing machines and then have machines to run the end-to-end tests.

-Several commercial tools try to make end-to-end tests easier, faster and more robust.
-Since end-to-end tests are unreliable because of the inherent complexity, these tools try to reduce complexity at the expense of flexibility.
-For example, they remote-control one possible browser instead of all browsers that support a generic automation protocol.

 In comparison, integration tests are simpler and unit tests even more so.
 Since they have less moving parts and fewer dependencies, they run faster and the results are reproducible.
 The setup is relatively simple.
 Integration and unit tests typically run on one machine with a build of the code under test.